rudhaykumar/Myfirstgitrepodemo/POS/POS_NFR_V0.1.md

          - Acceptable failure % 0
          - Avg Response Time : 0.393
          - 99% Response Time : 0.462
-         - Comments: This is 70% of peak volume and the peak volumetric is obtained on 21-May-2021 11 AM to 12 PM
+         - Comments: This is 70% of peak volume and the peak volumetric is obtained on 21-May-2021 11 AM to 12 PM .
+These are NFR numbers obtained during covid pandemic.
+Few                shops in UK were closed and so these numbers may need to be extrapolated.

      - ### Peak Volumetric
          - TPH : 63288